TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Assets/Index.rst

 Using the page renderer
 -----------------------

-An instance of the :php:`PageRenderer` class can be injection into the constructor via :ref:`dependency injection <DependencyInjection>`:
+An instance of the :php:`PageRenderer` class can be injected into the class via :ref:`dependency injection <DependencyInjection>`:

 ..  literalinclude:: _MyClassWithPageRenderer.php
     :caption: EXT:my_extension/Classes/MyClass.php